_._ _,-'""`-._

 821cedccb1bec8226cc0a56232407c64dcf41c4da61d94def559b180cc717ab1 bypass-pwn.c

-The flags=(unconfined)-with-userns shape has been discussed in passing on the apparmor and ubuntu-hardening lists since the restrict-unprivileged-userns sysctl landed.
-The contribution here is the explicit demonstration on a default install with a working tool, the default-install-footprint walk-through (chrome/crun are not optional packages, they ship with apparmor), and the inventory of how many other profiles in the wild grant the same combination.
+the flags=(unconfined)-with-userns shape has come up in passing on the apparmor and ubuntu-hardening lists since the restrict-unprivileged-userns sysctl landed. what's new here is the explicit demonstration on a default install with a working tool, the footprint walk-through (chrome/crun are not optional packages, they ship with apparmor), and the inventory of how many other profiles in the wild carry the same combination.